time-series-machine-learning/tsml-eval/_uea_experiments/ada/ada_python.md

 ### 4. Create a conda environment

 Create a new environment with a name of your choice.
+Replace PYTHON_VERSION with 3.10 for CPU jobs and 3.8 for GPU jobs.

->conda create -n ENVNAME python=3.10
+>conda create -n ENVNAME python=PYTHON_VERSION

 Activate the new environment.